Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 4.1 Fabric stayed acceptable, but deep lounging can build heat over time.
+Cooling / Breathability 4.1 Fabric stayed reasonable, though deep lounging built heat over time.

-Back Support 4.1 Comfortable, but the deepest setup benefits from extra lumbar support.
+Back Support 4.1 Comfortable overall, but the deepest setting benefits from lumbar help.

-Seat Depth Fit 4.2 Excellent for tall loungers; can overwhelm shorter users.
+Seat Depth Fit 4.2 Excellent for tall loungers; more demanding for shorter users.

-Ease of Movement / Repositioning 4.0 Easy to settle into, but the plush feel encourages "sink and stay."
+Ease of Movement 4.0 Easy to settle into, less quick for frequent posture resets.

-Value 4.2 Strong versatility, especially if you use the adjustable depth often.
+Value 4.2 Strong value if you use the adjustable depth often.

 Overall Score 4.3 Best as a hybrid sit-and-lounge main sofa.